RevoU-FSSE-2/week-2-audiprevio/README.md

 ### Known Bugs
 1. Responsive Navbar tend to disappear if the hamburger button is not clicked at the top-most section of the hero (Still finding ways to fix this...)
 2. Navbar items tend to be on the right instead of the left
+3. Inter font might not be as clean on some mobile app as it is on the web

 ## SECTION 2: DISCLAIMER
 As of this moment, code clean-up is under way.
 Expect cleaner code for iteration 2.